MinBZK/work-packages-library/README.md

 Keep an eye on this library!

+## License
+Everything in this repository is licensed under the [EUPL 1.2](./LICENCE.md) unless stated otherwise

 ## Contributing
 For information on how to start contributing to this library please read the [CONTRIBUTING.md](./CONTRIBUTING.md).